Normfly/myOpenglES20/README.md

 # myOpenglES20
 Opengl ES 2.0 starter.
 Loads OBJ file / draw rectangle / draw text / lighted texture shaders The OBJ loader only supports a single texture.
-Each vertex can only have one UV texture coordinate.
-So, adding extruding faces might be neccesary with complicated texture wrapping.
+I used draw straight from vertex array instead of from a indexed array, so that uv coordinates from OBJ file from Blender maps coorectly.

 Blender export options
 y up